- Attendance

 - Students must limit the number of school-related activities that will result in missed classes.

-- Students have an option to decline participation in school-related activities that take them out of other classes if they feel that missing other classes will create an undue academic hardship.
+- Students have the option to decline participation in school-related activities that take them out of class(es) if they feel that missing the class(es) creates an undue academic hardship.

 - Teachers and administrators may assist students in limiting those activities if they result in excessive absenteeism or become detrimental to academic or class participation.